Vision and Values

 We are working towards six Equality Objectives:

-- To narrow the gap in achievement in English and Maths for disadvantaged students, and for those students identified as having barriers to their learning.
+- To narrow the progress and attainment gaps in English and Maths for disadvantaged students and for those identified as having barriers to their learning including SEND, CLA and pCLA so they are in line with national average.

-- To improve the attendance rates and reduce the persistent absence of all students and in particular certain key groups of students in the school.
+- To improve the attendance rates and reduce the persistent absence of all students and in particular disadvantaged students and for those identified as having barriers to their learning including SEND, CLA and pCLA, so they are in line with national average.